Table of Contents

 Skinceuticals works to add a bit of science to your self-care routine.
 Best known for their line of clinical-grade formulas, this cosmetic brand offers products suited for dry, oily, to combination skin.

-With a following of over 1M on Instagram, Skinceuticals is a major contender within the industry.
-They’re also featured in the press, including Refinery29, New York Magazine, Allure, and Glamour.
+Skinceuticals is a major contender within the industry.
+They’ve been heavily featured in the press, including Refinery29, New York Magazine, Allure, and Glamour.

 Are you ready to revolutionize your skincare regimen?
-Stay tuned, as in this Skinceuticals review, I’ll take an in-depth look at the brand, their products, customer ratings, promotions, and more to help you decide if they’re worth checking out.
+Stay tuned, as in this Skinceuticals review, we’ll take an in-depth look at the brand, their products, customer ratings, promotions, and more to help you decide if they’re worth checking out.

 It all began with a simple science experiment.
 Founder Dr. Sheldon Pinell was knee-deep in his profession as he worked on studies concerning dermatology.

 In 1992, his area of focus lay on topical antioxidants, leading to the first-ever Vitamin C patent of its time.
 Making use of Pinell’s discovery, Skinceuticals was established in 1997 with Serums 10 and 15 as their debut formulas.